THE CYPRUS GOVERNMENT RAILWAY

 A FRIEGHT RAILWAY

-The new rail system was used to ferry various goods for export to the port of Famagusta.
+The new rail system was used to ferry various goods for export to the Port of Famagusta.
 It successfully transported Cypriot produce that included everything from fine wines to potatoes.
-The Troodos Mountains also supplied timber to the port via the railway and the mines supplied various ores and minerals.
-In 1912 the railway began to carry overseas mail that was collected via ship from the Port of Famagusta.
-Some stations, identified by the large white official signs, also became post offices.
-These stations also began to function as a place for the exchange of goods and services and would later operate as telephone centres and telegram offices.
+The Troodos Mountains also supplied timber to the port via the railway, and the mines supplied various ores and minerals.
+In 1912, the railway began to carry overseas mail that was collected via ship from the Port of Famagusta.
+Some stations, identified by the large white official signs, would later also become post offices.
+As well as this, the stations also began to function as a place for the exchange of goods and services.
+They also would later operate as telephone centres and telegram offices.

 THE GREAT WAR